rackerlabs/support-how-to/content/rackspace-email/sync-imap-folders-for-new-accounts-in-apple-mail.md

 #### Map IMAP folders in El Capitan Apple Mail

- 1. Close all windows so that you are looking at your mailbox's Inbox.
+ 1. Close all windows so that only your mailbox's Inbox is open.
  2. Click on the **Sent** folder underneath your email account (**not the Sent folder with the paper airplane**).

     <img src="{% asset_path rackspace-email/sync-imap-folders-for-new-accounts-in-apple-mail/el_capitan_MailboxFolderList.png %}" />

- 3. Once the **Sent** folder is selected, click on the **Mailbox** menu on the top.
+ 3. After the **Sent** folder is selected, click on the **Mailbox** menu on the top.
  4. Select **Use This Mailbox As** -> **Sent Mailbox**.

     <img src="{% asset_path rackspace-email/sync-imap-folders-for-new-accounts-in-apple-mail/el_capitan_FolderMapping_Sent.png %}" />